Domenico Scala (football administrator): Football

 In May 2013 the FIFA congress elected Scala as chairman of the Audit & Compliance Committee of FIFA, association football's international governing body.
 The committee has the task of overseeing FIFA's business practices.
 On June 2, 2015, he assumed the oversight/leadership of a reform program within FIFA.
 On September 10, 2015, he published a comprehensive governance reform report on FIFA.
 On February 26, 2016 the FIFA congress approved significant governance reforms, which have largely been devised by Domenico Scala along his reform "blueprint" published in September 2015.
 Scala's proposals are essentially looking to reshape FIFA along the lines of a modern corporation.
 Scala's most significant reforms are to introduce term limits and to split the governing executive committee along the lines of large corporations.
-They have a board to set strategy and oversee the work of an executive board, which conducts the day-to-day business.
-Domenico Scala has also called for the six confederations to themselves undergo reforms, including integrity checks for their officials along the lines of those introduced at FIFA for all elected officials.

 In an interview published on 7 June 2015, Scala stated that Russia and Qatar would possibly no longer be eligible to host the FIFA World Cup competitions in 2018 and 2022 if evidence of bribery was proven, saying "Should there be evidence that the awards to Qatar and Russia came only because of bought votes, then the awards could be cancelled."

 Scala resigned from his position at FIFA on May 14, 2016.